 Early Life

-Chairul Tanjung was born in Jakarta on June 18, 1962.
+Chairul Tanjung was born in Jakarta, Indonesia, on June 18, 1962.
 His father was a journalist whose magazine company was shut down during the Suharto regime, leading to financial hardship for the family.
-Despite these challenges, Tanjung excelled academically, graduating from Boedi Oetomo Senior High School in 1981 and earning a dentistry degree from the University of Indonesia in 1987.
-During his studies, he displayed entrepreneurial spirit by selling books, T-shirts, and later, medical equipment.
+Despite these challenges, Chairul excelled academically, graduating from Boedi Oetomo Senior High School and earning a dentistry degree from the University of Indonesia.

 Rise to Success